Grouping multiple versions of the same work

 The same work can be added to your ORCID record from different sources; these multiple connections make the information on your record more authoritative.
 Where these works have a common identifier (such as a DOI, ISBN, etc.), they are automatically grouped together as they represent the same item.
 Note that some identifiers are case sensitive and what appears to be two versions of the same identifier (e.g. "11abC" and "11ABC") will not group, while some are case insensitive and will still group even if the cases are different (e.g. "10.125/1xyZ" and "10.125/1XYZ").
 If a work does not have an identifier, it cannot be grouped.

 - Part of: the work is part of this identifier and cannot be grouped with other works

 Each group of works is shown in a single box.
 The default version of the work shown is the one you have selected as the preferred version.
 To see other versions of the work, click on the number next to the Preferred source indicator.

 You can toggle between different versions of the work by clicking on the source information.

 You can set which version of the work you would like to display as the preferred version by clicking on the Make preferred source box.

-The full details of the work can be displayed or hidden by toggling the arrow button next to the visibility settings.
+The full details of the work can be displayed or hidden by clicking the Show more detail button on the right hand side.